Skip to content

 • Go to Admin in the left-hand nav.

-Assign workspace admins on the Admin page
+Screenshot of the member panel on the Admin page

 You assign workspace admins on the Admin page.

-• In the Manage Member panel, select Workspace admin and click Save.
+• Select Workspace admin and click Save.

 3. Notify assigned workspace admins.